 Also early in the computer age the Bernoulli Box was introduced.
 It was a reliable form of removable memory and consumed much less physical storage space than many solutions.
 It could be inserted and removed quickly, and would not be damaged by power failures.

 Still, storage was needed for rapid input and output, and the floppy disk was very limited.
-A device known as the hard drive was developed to fill the gaps.
+A device known as the hard disk drive (HDD) was developed to fill the gaps.
 Large and bulky at first, hard drives were reduced in size and now carry huge amounts of data, and also load in operating systems.
 One of the first operating systems was the Microsoft Disk Operating System (DOS).
-Today's computers of course no longer have their operating systems stored on a ROM memory chip as early computers did, but on hard disk, and have to be loaded into memory every time.
+Today's home computers of course no longer have their operating systems stored on a ROM memory chip or on magnetic tapes as early computers did, but on hard disk, and have to be loaded into memory every time.

 So what does the future hold?
 In the 1980's, Toshiba corporation developed a type of memory called flash memory.
 Most of us are familiar with these drives which can carry huge amounts of memory in a tiny space and can be programmed again and again.
 These convenient devices can transfer data between computers and can be put in your pocket.
 Computer storage technology has come a long way since the early drum memory.
 Another similar form is the SD computer card which can also store large amounts of memory, along with the micro SD card.
 These are all eternal memories that allow rapid input and output and storage of large amounts of data.
 The future holds more, cheaper and faster types of storage, tiny, compact and reliable.